Importing a Car

 In conclusion, importing a car into Malaga can be a complicated process.

 Firstly, if the vehicle doesn’t have EU homologation, the importer must obtain a certificate of conformity from the manufacturer of the vehicle.
 This document states that the car meets all the necessary safety and environmental requirements for it to be allowed into the country.
 If you don’t have this then an individual homologation is needed which costs between €1500-€2000.

 Secondly, an ITV inspection is required to check that the car is roadworthy.

 If you would like to import your car from Switzerland or an EU country like Belgium, Denmark, Finland, France, Germany, Holland, Norway or Sweden into Malaga then contact us for a quote.
 We have contacts in Malaga ITV centres and Trafico and can speed the process up.
-We will take away the stress of car importation in Marbella, Estepona, San Pedro, Mijas, Fuengirola, Benalmadena, Torremolinos or anywhere around Malaga.
+We will take away the stress of car importation in Marbella, Estepona, San Pedro, Mijas, Fuengirola, Benalmadena, Torremolinos or anywhere in the Costa del Sol.